kubeshop/testkube/docs/generate-test-crds.md

 For example, mytest.postman_collection.json.

-## Test environment filename convention
+## Test Environment File Naming Convention

 <Test name>.<Test env>.postman_environment.json - where `Test name` is reused from the test files and
 `Test env` is pointing to a particular testing environment.